Slicer/teem/README.txt

    endianness, and such that are set at compile time.
 If it doesn't start by saying "nrrd sanity check passed", then email me; there are serious problems.

-What?
-No GNU configure script?
-Not yet.
-If you want to volunteer your services writing a configure script, and you're good GNU make programmer, then please go for it, and it will be added to teem.

-For the time being, you may need to alter the appropriate architecture-specific ".mk" file in the "src/make" directory.
-This is unlikely.
-If you feel there is a bug in those files, please email me at gk@cs.utah.edu

-=============== General Info

-These libraries and utilities are written by Gordon Kindlmann in support of his research.
-Other people have also found them useful.

-I consider the software in this CVS tree to be relatively stable and well-tested, unlike the many other libraries which I'm currently working on.
-While I am open to the idea of adding new wrappers, extensions, or libraries to teem, please keep in mind that I will scrutinize with great scepticism any such additions to the CVS repository.

-Much of teem would be better re-written in C++.
-But not the majority of it.
-C is a small language, and a simple language, and I know exactly what I'm doing with it.
-Lots of teem is either so simple (like bane) or so low-level-ish (like nrrd), that the benefits of using a much more powerful language like C++ do not outweigh the benefits of me writing the software I need, now, in a way that I understand, now, so that I can graduate, soon.
-C++ has its time and place.
-In later times, I may find myself in those places.

 =============== Directory Structure